dasch-swiss/dsp-js-lib/README.md

 For further development with Knora the following scripts can be used:

-1. `./integrate-generated-files-admin.sh <path-to-generated-Knora-Admin-API-code`: integrate generated code for the Knora Admin API, see <https://docs.knora.org> -> internals -> development -> generating client apis (use it without `mock=true`).
+1. `npm run integrate-admin-code <path-to-generated-client-code`: integrate generated code for the Knora Admin API, see <https://docs.knora.org> -> internals -> development -> generating client apis (use it without `mock=true`).
-2. `npm run integrate-vs-test-data <path-to-Knora-project-root>`: this scripts integrates JSON-LD test data for Knora API v2.
+2. `npm run integrate-v2-test-data <path-to-generated-client-code>`: this scripts integrates JSON-LD test data for Knora API v2.
-3. `npm run expand-jsonld-test-data`: creates versions with expanded prefixes for Knora API v2 JSON-LD test data.
+3. `npm run expand-jsonld-test-data`: creates versions with expanded prefixes for Knora API v2 JSON-LD test data. see <https://docs.knora.org> -> internals -> development -> generating client apis (use it without `mock=true`).

 # Documentation